Pre-Freeze and Post-Thaw Scripts

 - If you want to run several scripts that depend on each other, you must upload them to the VM guest OS manually.
 For example, you have script1.bat that sequentially starts script2.bat, script3.bat and script4.bat.
 In this case, you must specify a path to script1.bat in the job properties and upload script2.bat, script3.bat and script4.bat to the VM guest OS.

-- It is not recommended to use the standard error (STDERR) stream for error output in Linux scripts.
-Veeam Backup & Replication will fail to execute scripts with STDERR.
+- You must not use the standard error (STDERR) stream for error output in Linux scripts.
+Scripts with STDERR cause failures in Veeam Backup & Replication.